Kristina01111000/Drws_site/README.md

 For quick minutes page pick one good one to have on the page, Pick the order of the playlist, put the best quick minute at the top

+- look at the videos links in email